-* Skip down the page here to find out how to get there.
+* Skip down the page here if you only want to find out how to get to Happy Valley.

 A man called Edwin Harrold settled here in the Russa Dale of Stenness in 1948.
 His cottage was called Bankburn.
 The man lovingly brought his vision to life over several decades.

 In the end, he'd created a rare garden of trees and blossoms that would shelter wildlife - a place of beauty to share with his neighbors.

 Edwin had no mains service to his house.
 Instead, he built a dam for a water supply and developed his own mini-hydroelectric system.

 He once said in an interview, “I can’t have anything modern in an old house like this, but I miss nothing … I don’t envy anybody.
 I have none of the problems that these things (modern conveniences) bring.”